simple2d/simple2d/README.md

 > "Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
 But it's worth it in the end because once you get there, you can move mountains." ― [Steve Jobs](http://blogs.wsj.com/digits/2011/08/24/steve-jobss-best-quotes)

 Despite the continuing advancement of graphics hardware and software, getting started with simple graphics programming isn't that easy or accessible.
-Join the community working to change this.
+We’re working to change that.

 Check out the [open issues](https://github.com/simple2d/simple2d/issues) and join the [mailing list](https://groups.google.com/d/forum/simple2d).
 If you're a hardcore C and OS hacker, you should seriously consider contributing to [SDL](https://www.libsdl.org) so we can continue writing games without worrying about the platforms underneath.
 Take a look at the talks from [Steam Dev Days](http://www.steamdevdays.com), especially [Ryan C. Gordon's](https://twitter.com/icculus) talk on [Game Development with SDL 2.0](https://www.youtube.com/watch?v=MeMPCSqQ-34&list=UUStZs-X5W6V3TFJLnwkzN5w).

 ## Preparing a Release

 1. [Run tests](#running-tests) on all supported platforms
-2. Update version number in files [`VERSION`](VERSION) and [`simple2d.sh`](simple2d.sh), commit changes
+2. Update the version number in files [`VERSION`](VERSION) and [`simple2d.sh`](simple2d.sh), commit changes
 3. Create a [new release](https://github.com/simple2d/simple2d/releases) in GitHub, with tag in the form `v#.#.#`
 4. Update the [Homebrew tap](https://github.com/simple2d/homebrew-tap):
   - Update formula with new `url`